vitormascia/buenro-harvester/README.md

 # 🌾 Buenro Harvester 🚜

-Collects data from multiple sources, processes it, and exposes the results through an REST API.
+Collects data from multiple sources, processes it, and exposes the results through a REST API.

 ## 🎛️ Running the app